 This page contains resources I recommended and sources of inspiration for my Python Oddities Explained talk.
 You'll also find slides, a recording of this talk, and some information about my Python skill-building service, Python Morsels.

-If you'd like to start a conversation with me or keep up with my work, you can find details on me at the bottom of this page.
+If you'd like to keep up with my work, you can find details on me at the bottom of this page.

 The slides 💻

 You can find the slides for the talk at https://treyhunner.com/python-oddities.

 You can watch a recording of this talk from PyCon US 2022.

 - Variables and objects in Python (me): this article explains how variables work in Python, as well as how data structures don't actually "contain" objects

 - Facts and Myths about Python names and values (Ned Batchelder): this talk is a great overview of the two types of "change" in Python mutation and assignment

 - Names, Objects, and Plummeting From The Cliff (Brandon Rhodes): this talk is focused on garbage collection in Python, but it's also a great explanation of how Python's variables work under the hood!

 - Loop Better: a deeper look at iteration (me): this talk is an overview of how Python's iterables and iterators actually work